minana96/green-lab/android_runner/CriticalCSSExperiment/README.md

 **Step 11**: You can stop the experiment with pressing `Ctrl+C` and you'll get the `--progress` parameter at the end which you can add next time you run the same configuration file.
 You'll continue where you left off.
 The adb deamon can be killed with `adb kill-server`.

+# Steps to configure battery stats

+The instructions for installation are [here](https://github.com/S2-group/android-runner/tree/master/AndroidRunner/Plugins/batterystats).
+Basically, you need to make sure you have Python2, then they give an istructions how to retrieve `power_profile.xml` via APKTool.
+I did not follow that since there is already APKtool package for Ubuntu.
+What I did was:

+- `sudo apt install apktool` to install apktool
+- I connected my device and ran `adb devices` to start up adb
+- I pulled the apk with `adb pull /system/framework/framework-res.apk ./`
+- Then I used apk tool to extract an xml file with `apktool d framework-res.apk`
+- Then you can make sure it's successful and inspect it with `cat framework-res/res/xml/power_profile.xml` or however you want and move that file whenever you want to

+As for the third step in installation, you have to run `sudo apt update && sudo apt install android-sdk` and, once you install it, check if you have in `Android/Sdk/platform-tools/systrace/systrace.py` file.
+I already had android-sdk and this file, but in case you don't find it (I read that in Ubuntu's repository it may not be there), you can just retrieve `platform-tools` folder from [this link](https://dl.google.com/android/repository/platform-tools-latest-linux.zip).
+Once you get it, you need to navigate to `systrace` folder and run `python2 systrace.py -l` (with adb running and your phone connected) abd check whether you can see `freq` and `idle` in the output.

+You can see the `config_battery.json` file I pushed.
+You need to change `powerprofile_path` to the path of your `power_profile.xml` and `systrace_path` to the path of your `systrace.py`.
+Of course, change the name of the phone and path to some web app you want to test.

+**Important Note**: This profiler gives two types of outputs per run, one is `Joule_results...csv` files that calculates an overall energy from `dumpsys` battery prfiler and the other type of files are `results_...csv` files that use `systrace` and break out energy consumption by different hardware components.
+For me, these types of files with `systrace` could not be collected.
+In `android-runner` configuration, they have an option `"enable_systrace_parsing": false` (you see it in my config).
+This is apparently something common, cause this systrace does not work on all devices (lol).
+Anyway, since we don't need that energy by component output,we only care about overall energy, you can safely leave this option on `false` as I did.
+If you want to, you can try setting it to `true` and see if it gives you any errors, but either way we won't use those files produces by `systrace`.